 Consequently, AMPERE Gestion ensures that the use of any service providers from CDC Habitat Group is justified in terms of the quality of the services provided and synergies that may be unlocked with due regard to the autonomy of AMPERE Gestion, the pooling of resources and a price that is consistent with the market price for an equivalent service.
-Services that are performed within the CDC Habitat Group are subject to an annual review just like any other service provider.
-The Compliance Officer, who is independent of all operational functions, oversees this review process together with monitoring of service providers by operational personnel.
+Services that are performed within the CDC Habitat Group are subject to an annual review in the same way as for any other service provider.
+The Compliance Officer, who is independent of all operational functions, oversees this review process and the tracking of service providers by operational personnel.

 AMPERE Gestion’s conflict of interest prevention and management policy is available from the Company upon request.

 AMPERE Gestion’s remuneration policy complies with Directive 2011/61/EU (AIFM Directive) and Article L. 533-22-2 of the French Monetary and Financial Code (Code monétaire et financier).
 This policy aims to establish and maintain compensation practices that are compatible with sound and effective risk management and reflect AMPERE Gestion and CDC Habitat Group compensation guidelines for employees whose professional activities have a substantial impact on the risk profile of each AIF managed.

 The purpose of this policy is to set out remuneration guidelines to ensure that: